MicrosoftDocs/sql-docs/docs/connect/jdbc/feature-dependencies-of-microsoft-jdbc-driver-for-sql-server.md

 [!INCLUDE[Driver_JDBC_Download](../../includes/driver_jdbc_download.md)]

-This article lists down libraries that the Microsoft JDBC Driver for SQL Server depends on.
+This article lists libraries that the Microsoft JDBC Driver for SQL Server depends on.
 The project has the following dependencies.

 ## Compile time

-- `azure-keyvault`: Azure Key Vault Provider for Always Encrypted Azure Key Vault feature (optional)
+- `azure-keyvault`: Azure Key Vault Provider for the Always Encrypted Azure Key Vault feature (optional)
 - `adal4j`: Azure Active Directory Library for Java for the Azure Active Directory Authentication feature and the Azure Key Vault feature (optional)

 ## Test time

-Specific projects that require either of the preceding features need to explicitly declare the respective dependencies in their POM file:
+Specific projects that require either of the preceding features need to explicitly declare the respective dependencies in their POM file.

 **For example:** When you're using the Azure Active Directory Authentication feature, you need to redeclare the `adal4j` dependency in your project's POM file.
 See the following snippet: